ashayshub/flask-autop/README.md

 2. The deployment will require active internet connection in order to download the static libraries for frontend. (e.g. Bootstrap)

-### ToDo (optional)
-1. Get better UI response.
-2. Remove the class for crawler, since all methods are static.

 ### To Run the Server

 1. Dockerfile resides in `docker` directory.